We Three Kings Of Orient Are

 Epiphany Scripture.
 Matthew 2:11 New King James Version (NKJV)

 11 And when they had come into the house, they saw the young Child with Mary His mother, and fell down and worshiped Him.
 And when they had opened their treasures, they presented gifts to Him: gold, frankincense, and myrrh.

-Scripture tells of the birth of Christ, the infant, with the shepherds being present.
+Scripture tells of the birth of the infant Jesus, with the shepherds being present.
 (Luke 2: 1-20).
-Scripture also tells of Christ, the young child, with wise men being present (Matthew 2:1-12).
+Scripture also tells of the young child Jesus, with wise men being present (Matthew 2:1-12).
 So, we see that, “they all didn’t show up at the same time.”
-Scripture also tells us that the Christ will be “God with us.”
+Scripture also tells us that Jesus will be “God with us.”
 (Isaiah 7:14; Matthew 1:18-25), and will be “Mighty God.,” (Isaiah 9:6).
 The story of the Epiphany may be new to some believers but, nevertheless, it is good for all who know Jesus as Lord and Savior to be aware of the information.

 Isaiah 7:14 New King James Version (NKJV)